simul/simul.github.io/ref/simul/geometry.md

 | Include: | Geometry/Geometry.h |

-Geometry is a small library that contains orientation and reference frame classes.
+Geometry is a small library that contains orientation and reference frame classes.<br>

 Classes and Structures